We’re going to talk about garden mulch. We use this gardening technique a lot in our subarctic gardens and thus it deserves a section on our site.

 - IRT plastic (Infrared Transmitting plastic)

-- Certified weed-free straw (weed free is critical!)
+- Certified weed-free straw, or just straw

 - Grass clippings (Free of weed seeds)